 - HaslerCircus.
 A Tuscan circus font.

 - HenrionBA.
-A beveled face with several layers.
+A beveled typeface with several layers.

 - Housebroken.
 A two-layer stencil caps face.

 - Mierop Inline.
 A bilined art deco typeface.

 - Neutra Inline, Neutra Thin.
 Neutra Thin is a phenomenal geometric hairline sans.